Skip to content

 • financial viability

-The Environmental Impact Statement (EIS) will evaluate alternatives to determine a preferred option, that achieves project goals and minimizes adverse effects.
+The Draft Environmental Impact Statement (DEIS) evaluates alternatives to determine a preferred option that achieves project goals and minimizes adverse effects.

 How are long-term ecological impacts being considered and addressed in the project?

-Impacts to environmental and cultural resources will be evaluated while determining a preferred alternative for the highway.
+Impacts to environmental and cultural resources were evaluated while determining a preferred alternative for the highway.

-What process will be followed to fully incorporate cultural concerns?
+What process is being followed to fully incorporate cultural concerns?

 Federal (Section 106) and State (Historic Preservation HRS 6E) law require that HDOT consider the project's potential impacts on cultural resources.